weaviate/weaviate-io/developers/weaviate/current/getting-started/import.md

   - /developers/weaviate/v1.14.1/getting-started/import.html
 ---

-In this section, we will show you how you can now import data objects into your Weaviate database according to the schema which you defined earlier.
+In this section, we will show you how to import data objects into your Weaviate database.

 ## Prerequisites

 At this point, you should have:
 - Weaviate running on the [Weaviate Cloud Service](https://console.semi.technology)
 - Installed the appropriate client library in a language of your choice, and
-- Added a schema for the **Publication** and **Author** classes.
+- Added a schema for the **Publication** class.

 If you have not done these, go back to [set up your Weaviate instance and client library](./installation.html) and [add a schema](./schema.html) first and come back :).

 ## Import data

 The data to be imported needs to match the classes and properties defined in the Weaviate database schema.
-So in our case, we will import data according to the properties of the **Publication** and **Author** classes defined in the previous section.
+So in our case, we will import data according to the properties of the **Publication** class defined in the previous section.

 Weaviate allows data objects to be created as a single object or in batches.
 For importing data, we **strongly suggest that you use batch imports**.
 Accordingly, this guide is written for batch import methods.